 In 2008, I completed an extensive training program on diagnosis, treatment, and management of fertility through the Jade Institute in Seattle, which included Western diagnosis and research as well as Naturopathic medicine perspectives.

 Then, in 2009 I trained in kinesiotaping through KinesioTex brand, followed by Functional Movement Therapy taping through Rocktape in 2014.
 I have found it highly beneficial and a great adjunct therapy in combination with the other techniques and modalities in which I am trained.
 Currently, Rocktape is my preferred brand of tape with a stronger adhesive and 30% more elastic.
-I have found their instructional videos on basic taping techniques to be the best on the internet http://rocktape.com/videos/.
+I have found their basic taping guides the best instructional taping techniques for easy access. http://rocktape.com/consumer/guides/downloads